RealDoigt/Dew-Programming-Language-Specification/spec.md

 #### Maps
 Maps are declared the same way a normal array would be declared, however the type of the index must be declared within the index operators like in this example: `int[string] mymap`.
 Maps are always flexible.
 To initialize the value of map, one separate the pairs with commas `,` with the key first and the value second like in this example: `int[string] villain rankings := ["Darth Vader" 10, "The Goblin" 2, "Blackbear" 7, "Pain" 5]`

+#### Multidimensional Arrays
+A multidimensional array can either be declared in the form of `type[z y x] arr_name` or `type[z][y][x]`.
+1. The first case is called a rectangular array.
+It has the following properties:
+   * Cannot be flexible.
+   * Guarrantees that each sub array will have the exact dimensions that were declared.
+This means arrays of the same level have the same length.
+2. The second case is called a jagged array.
+It has the following properties:
+   * Can be flexible.
+   * Each sub array can vary in length.
+This means arrays of the same level are not guarrenteed to have the same length.

 ### References
 The `ref` keyword is used in function signatures and function calls on parameters which hold a copy of the address of the variable rather than a copy of the variable's value.
 Dereferencing is done automatically.